giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

 It also supports the following optional flags:

-- `--defaulting-enabled`: Don't template fields that will be defaulted. (default true)
+- `--defaulting-enabled`: Only include fields that differ from the default value (default true).
+When false, a much longer template is created.
 - `--user-configmap`: Path to the user values configmap YAML file.
 - `--user-secret`: Path to the user secrets YAML file.

 Only required fields are templated.
-Other fields like the path to the kubeconfig secret are set by the [defaulting webhook]({{< relref "/app-platform/defaulting-validation" >}}).
+Other fields are are set by the [defaulting webhook]({{< relref "/app-platform/defaulting-validation" >}}).

 This is enabled for Giant Swarm releases.
+For older releases you can set the `--defaulting-enabled` flag to false.

 - AWS >= v14.0.0
 - Azure >= v13.1.0
 - KVM >= v13.1.0

-For older releases you can set the `--defaulting-enabled` flag to false.